phpearth/PHP.earth/content/smart-questions.md

 ---
 image: https://raw.githubusercontent.com/php-earth/assets/master/images/content/smart-questions/intro.jpg
-description: "Before asking a colleague, friend or teammate a technical/development question make sure you do some research and study your issue on your own first."
+description: "Before asking a technical question make sure you do some research and study your issue on your own first."
 ---

 # How to ask smart questions?

-This is a user-friendly community recommendation how to ask smart and efficient questions in technical groups and forums when you *hit a wall* and don't know how to go further.
+This is a user-friendly community recommendation how to ask smart and efficient questions in technical groups when you *hit a wall* and don't know how continue.

-Go through the following steps to find the best possible solutions and get useful answers.
+The following steps will help you find the best possible solutions and get useful answers.

 <div class="ui relaxed divided items">
   <div class="item">